oahzxl/oahzxl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a first-year PhD student in Computer Science at National University of Singapore (NUS) advised by [Yang You](https://www.comp.nus.edu.sg/~youy/), where I also completed my master's studies.
 I obtained my bachelor's degree in CS & EE from Huazhong University of Science and Technology supervised by [Xinggang Wang](https://xwcv.github.io/).
-Previously, I interned at [Colossal-AI](https://github.com/hpcaitech/ColossalAI) with [Jiarui Fang](https://fangjiarui.github.io/).
+Previously, I interned at [Pika](https://pika.art/about) with [Chenlin Meng](https://cs.stanford.edu/~chenlin/) and [Colossal-AI](https://github.com/hpcaitech/ColossalAI) with [Jiarui Fang](https://fangjiarui.github.io/).

 I am actively looking for **summer research internship in 2025**.
 Please feel free to reach out if there are any opportunities available.